whichmua/bbc-api-tests/README.md

 The file 'package.json' contains the commands to run scripts, and these are all declared in 'scripts' object.
 Each command is run from the terminal and must be prefixed with `yarn`, for example `yarn cypress:test`

 1. `cypress:test` Opens the Cypress Test Runner
 2. `cypress:all` Runs the feature file(s) with specified tags in a Chrome browser.
-Specify tags within "TAGS=" and "--tag" prior to running
+Specify tags within "TAGS=" prior to running
 <br>
 <br>
 <br>